How to Paint Furniture: An Instruction Guide for Beginners

 The Best Way to Paint Furniture With a Paint Brush

-Applying the paint in super thin coats is key, especially when it comes to painting furniture with chalk paint, clay based paint, mineral paints, etc. For example four thin coats of paint will give you a better end result and better, smoother coverage compared to applying two thicker coats (which is tempting when you are excited to get something finished or see how it turns out!).
-And trust us, it won’t take any longer - we promise!
+Applying the paint in super thin coats is key, especially when it comes to painting furniture with chalk-based paint, clay-based paint, mineral paints, etc. For example four thin coats of paint will give you a better end result and better, smoother coverage compared to applying two thicker coats (which is tempting when you are excited to get something finished or see how it turns out!).
+And trust us, it won’t take any longer – we promise!